 Aerospace sheet metal fabrication involves the incorporation of instrumentation, gauges, search and navigation systems, storage, and much more.
-An increasing number of companies are relying on the use of automation for the installation of fasteners and terminals, thus making production of airplane parts quicker and more precise than ever before.
+An increasing number of companies are relying on the use of automation for the installation of fasteners and terminals, thus making the production of airplane parts quicker and more precise than ever before.

 Automation also increases precision.
-Robotic Press Brakes allow for tolerances of ?
-0.002.”
+Robotic Press Brakes allow for tolerances of 0.002.”
 This amount of accuracy cannot be seen or gauged by the human eye.
-At Midwest Metal Products, we can install a full range of fasteners and terminals, utilizing the 12 automated and manual insertion machines that increase the precision.
+At Midwest Metal Products, we can install a full range of fasteners and terminals, utilizing the 12 automated and manual insertion machines that increase precision.
 Providing the highest standards in the aerospace industry, we use a Browne & Sharpe Coordinate Measuring Machine to verify our accuracy within 0.001’’.
 Another tool we use to verify the accuracy of the parts we send to our customers is a “FaroArm,” to look at formed dimensions accuracy within 0.005”.

-The aerospace industry has much to learn about automation from the auto industry, as the volume of aircrafts being produced is growing swiftly.
+The aerospace industry has much to learn about automation from the auto industry, as the volume of aircraft being produced is growing swiftly.
 Airbus, for example, recently invested $600 million in their Mobile, Alabama assembly line using robotic solutions.
 Their goal is to increase the production of the A320 to 60 planes per month, by 2019.
 Currently, they produce 42 a month, which is a huge increase considering producing one plane is no small task.

 Airbus’s increase in automation will impact all aerospace manufacturers, as well as part manufacturers.
 The impact will increase automation across the industry.
-It might not happen right away, but because one of the largest manufacturers of aircrafts is becoming more automated, it will slowly trickle down.
+It might not happen right away, but because one of the largest manufacturers of aircraft is becoming more automated, it will slowly trickle down.

 Aerospace manufacturers are looking for suppliers to improve the accuracy, speed, and automation of their robotic assembly lines.
 For suppliers, their robotic equipment needs to be flexible and not permanently fixed to the floor so the equipment can adapt to the environment.